-- 1.6.2 The quorum for a meeting of the Race Direction is two persons. - 1.6.3 Each member has one vote.
-Decisions are based on a simple majority. - 1.6.4 The Race Direction will meet at any time required during the event. - 1.6.5 The duties of the Race Direction are: - a) To take decisions as provided in the Regulations. - b) To oversee operational matters to ensure the safe, efficient, and timely running of the event according to the Championship Regulations. - c) To make changes in the conduct and/or format of a race and/or a practice session based on safety considerations and provided that such decision is absolutely necessary to resolve a situation not foreseen in the Regulations.
+The quorum for a meeting of the Race Direction is two persons.

+Each member has one vote.
+Decisions are based on a simple majority.

+The Race Direction will meet at any time required during the event.

+The duties of the Race Direction are:

+- a) To take decisions as provided in the Regulations. - b) To oversee operational matters to ensure the safe, efficient, and timely running of the event according to the Championship Regulations. - c) To make changes in the conduct and/or format of a race and/or a Practice/Qualifying session based on safety considerations and provided that such decision is absolutely necessary to resolve a situation not foreseen in the Regulations.
 In such exceptional cases, such decision may prevail over specific provisions of the Regulations. - d) Provided that it is absolutely necessary to resolve a situation not foreseen in the Regulations, the Race Direction may issue pre-race instructions or clarifications and in specific cases even create pre-race regulations (e.g. to take into account the local conditions at a particular circuit).
-However, such actions may only be taken within the limits set out by the Regulations. - e) To impose penalties for any infringements of the Regulations. - f) To impose penalties on organisers for having been unable to ensure the smooth and efficient running of the event or for serious breaches of the Regulations. - g) To adjudicate on any protest relating to infringements of the Regulations. - 1.6.6 All decisions of the Race Direction must be communicated in writing to all affected parties.
+However, such actions may only be taken within the limits set out by the Regulations. - e) To impose penalties for any infringements of the Regulations. - f) To impose penalties on organisers for having been unable to ensure the smooth and efficient running of the event or for serious breaches of the Regulations. - g) To adjudicate on any protest relating to infringements of the Regulations.
+No protest may be lodged for matters pertaining to the technical regulations.

+All decisions of the Race Direction must be communicated in writing to all affected parties.
 Decisions of the Race Direction taken during track activities (practice and races) may be communicated on monitors.
 Such communications on public screens are considered valid notification.